pygame/pygame/docs/reST/ref/draw.rst

    :returns: a rect bounding the changed pixels, if nothing is drawn the
-      bounding rect's position will be the position of the given ``rect``
+      bounding rect's position will be the position of the given ``rect`` parameter and its width and height will be 0
    :rtype: Rect

    :raises ValueError: if ``width < 0`` or ``width > rect.w / 2`` or